 However, the primary two important units are most familiar to customers, because the soprano is very advisable for newbies, and the concert is equal for players of an upper-elementary stage.

-What we suggest is, come to the shop yourself or contact the distributor for better directions.
+What we suggest is, to come to the shop yourself or contact the distributor for better directions.

-A well-fit ukulele offers you a really feel in your arms and thus, extra enthusiastic about sticking with the instrument in the long-term.
-Donner ukulele simply proves our point a big fingerboard.
+A well-fit ukulele offers you a real feel in your arms and thus, extra enthusiasm about sticking with the instrument in the long term.
+Donner ukulele simply proves our point with a big fingerboard.